 Target Grid starts at 100 yards out and 70 yards wide and extends to 300 yards out, but narrows to 40 yards wide.
-Contestants get three shots.
+Contestants get FOUR shots using event balls only.
 Their longest drive - in the grid - is measured and recorded.
-Longest drive wins.
-Longest Drive will be limited to one round.
+Longest drive from where ball stops wins.
+Limited to one round.

 Putting Skills (Men and Women Divisions)

 Course is nine holes.
 Total low score wins.
-Ties will be broken by the low score on the longest hole, then second longest, etc. Putting will be limited to one round.
+Ties will be broken by the low score on the longest hole, then second longest, etc. Limited to one round.